responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/lambert-davy.md

 # Reproducibility {#section-5}

 We were able to run the provided code without too much trouble on WSL2.
 The only modification we had to make was to change the calls for python in the sh files (python -> python3).
-However, as mentionned on the repository, the experiments were very long to run (several days) and we were not able to run the "generate_all_figures.sh" script fully.
-Still, we were able to get some of the figures found in the paper (see below).
+However, as mentionned on the repository, the experiments were very long to run (several days) and we were not able to run the "generate_all_figures.sh" script fully as it actually made our computers crash.
+Still, we were able to get some of the figures found in the paper (see below) by launching some scripts separately.

 # Conclusion {#section-6}

-Blabla
+The paper "Learning Fair Scoring Functions: Bipartite Ranking under ROC-based Fairness Constraints" underscores the growing importance of fairness in machine learning applications.
+It shows the limits of AUC-based fairness constraints for their inability to ensure equality between distributions, potentially leading to unfair outcomes.
+In contrast, ROC-based fairness constraints offer a richer approach by enforcing equality of score distributions between groups, albeit with some performance trade-offs.
+The paper tests the method on typical fairness datasets, but it is also possible to apply it to reel use cases.
+"A Probabilistic Theory of Supervised Similarity Learning for Pointwise ROC Curve Optimization", for example, explores the possibility to apply ROC-based methods for similarity learning, such as face recognition.